 Remove a Focus Page

-All the focus page audit history will be removed and you will be able to add a new focus page in the list from here.
+!
+After you remove a Focus Page, ALL the focus page audit history will be removed* and you will be able to add a new focus page to the list following the steps described here.

 Focus Pages – Chance to Rank